bennguyen99/Datacamp-Certificate-Projects/README.md

 # Datacamp-Certificate-Projects

+## Introduction
-This repository contains all 3 projects I did in obtaining the datacamp certificates, including SQL Associate, Associate Data Analyst, and Professional Data Analyst.
+This repository contains all 3 projects I did in obtaining the DataCamp certificates, including SQL Associate, Associate Data Analyst, and Professional Data Analyst.

+For associate certificates, I finished one written report in the Datacamp workspace (also available in jupyter notebook format here); for professional certificates, I finished an oral report with Powerpoint after data analysis.

+Readers can refer to this repository to gain an insight of Datacamp certificates, but directly using my answer to the same project is prohibitted!

+## Ability required
+Multiple abilities are tested in the four certificates (projects).

+For theoretical knowledge, please refer to https://app.datacamp.com/certification/resource-center/requirements.

+For practical projects, following abilities are tested:

+  - Data Validation: Assess data quality and perform validation tasks.
+  - Data Cleaning: Deal with duplicates, outliers, null values, and wrong-formatted data.
+  - EDA: Perform Exploratory Data Analysis to explore key insights that drive actionable decisions.
+  - Data Visualization: Create data visualizations in coding language to demonstrate the characteristics of data and represent relationships between features.
+  - Business Focus: Make recommendations for analytic approaches based on business goals.
+  - Business Metrics: Judge performance of analytic results against relevant business criteria.
+  - Communication: Employs multiple tactics (written and verbal) to communicate with business leaders.

+There is one pdf file in each of the project folders where a more specific description of these tested abilities can be found.

+## Tools used

+Mutiple tools are used in the three projects as follows.

+  - PostgreSQL for data cleaning and analysis.

+  - Numpy for numerical computation.

+  - Pandas for processing csv files and visualization.

+  - Matplotlib and Seaborn for better and more complicated visualization.